bazarbairahat/Raha-Kz/README.md

-# Бұл менің алғашқы сайтым, RaHa Kz өзім жайлы сайт.
-## Это мой первый сайт RaHa kz.
-## This is my first website.
+# This is my first website.